tpolyak/Sharp-Architecture/README.md

 * /Common/: Contains files shared among the projects.

 * /NugetTemplates/: Contains templates used for generating S#arp Architecture nuget packages.

-* /ReferencedAssemblies/:  Contains all of the required 3rd party assemblies.

 * /Packages/: Contains the NuGet packages that S#arp Architecture depends on.